nasa-fornax/fornax-demo-notebooks/DL_Starter.md

-This time, the predicted curve does not fit all data correctly but looks like a simple function.
-We may find out the exact relationship by trying the combination of basic functions with similar shapes.
+This time, the predicted curve does not fit all data perfectly but looks like a basic function.
+We may find out the exact relationship by trying the combination of functions with similar shapes.

-## Deep Learning - linear regression
+## Deep Learning - multilayer perceptron

 We can also solve the problem with deep learning models.
-Let's try a simple linear regression model with four layers, two of which are hidden.
+Let's try a simple multilayer perceptron model with four layers, two of which are hidden.
 The first hidden layer has 16 nodes and the second one has 32 nodes.

 ```python